crownstone/website/business/32-developers.md

 - Advertisement interval
 - Schedule (switch on/off at certain times)
 - Toggle switch after Crownstone reboot.
-- Continous scanning interval, duration and filter
+- Continuous scanning interval, duration and filter

 ### Mesh commands
 Commands that can be issued to other Crownstones via the mesh.
 In case a command asks for a return value, the value will be notified via a callback.